 Once students arrive on campus, skateboards, bikes and scooters need to be walked.
 Bikes are to be locked in the bike racks and left alone until school is dismissed.
-Scooters and skateboards are to be left in the CMS foyer, away from the walking path.
+Scooters and skateboards are to be left in the CMS foyer (locked), away from the walking path.
 We are not responsible for lost/stolen items.
 Helmets are required by law.
-Students should NOT ride or take a bicycle, skateboard, or scooter that is not theirs.
+Students should NOT ride or take a bicycle, skateboard, or scooter that is not theirs at any time while on campus.